SS-Mehjabin/Dependability-Validation-Framework/ReadMe.md

 The following message will appear:

-"Swarm initialized: current node (NODE_NAME) is now a manager.
+	Swarm initialized: current node (NODE_NAME) is now a manager.

-to add a worker to this swarm, run the following command:
+	To add a worker to this swarm, run the following command:

 		docker swarm join --token SOME_TOKEN SOME_IP_ADDRESS

-To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions."
+	To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

 Now run the following commands for all physical nodes to make them a part of the swarm:

 	docker swarm join --token SOME_TOKEN SOME_IP_ADDRESS

+The following confirmation message will be displayed:

-A confirmation message of "This node joined the swarm as a worker" will be displayed.
+	This node joined the swarm as a worker

 At this point, the host device and the physical nodes are part of a swarm.
 For them to communicate, a overlay network has to be created between them.
 Run the following command on host device terminal: